Cirrus-Minor/witchblast/readme.txt

 --------
 Thanks to

-Billx (who suggested me the title "Witch Blast")
+Sideous and Portoss01 (they provide me 2D art in earlier versions) Billx (who suggested me the title "Witch Blast")
 Mika Attila (for his "coding" contribution during the development) Ruth (for the english corrections)